manuelaguadomtz/pyeer/README.md

 * **Genuine query-template pairs:** Each line must have the following format: (query corresponding_template)

-For more clarification you should check the example files on [GitHub](https://github.com/manuelaguadomtz/pyeer/tree/master/pyeer/example_files).
+For more clarification, you should check the example files on [GitHub](https://github.com/manuelaguadomtz/pyeer/tree/master/pyeer/example_files).

 ## Usage examples